WordPress/wporg-plugin-guidelines/guideline-08.md

-**8. Plugins may not send executable code via third-party systems.**
+<h4>8.
+Plugins may not send executable code via third-party systems.</h4>

 Externally loading code from documented services is permitted, however all communication must be made as securely as possible.
 Executing outside code within a plugin when not acting as a service is not allowed, for example: